PDhvanik/Aayuga-Back-End/readme.md

    npm run dev
    ```

+## API Endpoints

+### Chatbot API

+- `POST /api/chat` - Send a message to the AI chatbot

+  - Body: `{ "prompt": "your message", "username": "user123" }`
+  - Response: `{ "status": "success", "message": "AI response", "timestamp": "..." }`

+- `GET /api/history/:user` - Get chat history for a user

+  - Response: `{ "status": "success", "data": [...], "count": 5 }`

+- `DELETE /api/history/:user` - Delete chat history for a user
+  - Response: `{ "status": "success", "deletedCount": 10 }`

 ## Access the Application

 Open your browser and navigate to http://localhost:5173 to view the application.
-In further case backend server setup is possible through .env file.
+The backend server will be running on http://localhost:8080.

 ## Usage